UST-MICO/mico/CONTRIBUTING.md

 * Keep your pull request as small as possible (break up your feature into multiple pull requests)
 * Create it early, update it often, and sync it regularly with `master`
 * Don't clutter your branch history with merge commits, try to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing): `git pull --rebase origin/upstream master`
+* Make use of `git rebase -i master` to structure your commits in meaningful an logical parts

 > **Work in Progress:** Use `[WIP]` as title prefix for unfinished work.
 > This shows that the pull request is still in progress and not ready to be merged.